 Let’s try to Delete the Employee whose ID is 7 using the view

 Once we execute the above delete operation then check the Employee table and you will see that the Employee whose ID is 7 is deleted as expected from the Employee table.

-So this proofs that we can perform the ALL the DML operations on a Simple View which is also called as Updatable View in SQL Server.
+So this proofs that we can perform the ALL the DML operations on a Simple View which is also called Updatable View in SQL Server.

 What is a complex view in SQL Server?

-When we create a view on more than 1 table then it is known as complex view and on a complex view, we cannot perform DML operations so that a complex view is also called as the non-updatable or static view.
+When we create a view on more than 1 table then it is known as a complex view and on a complex view, we cannot perform DML operations so that a complex view is also called the non-updatable or static view.

 CREATE VIEW vwAllEmployees3 AS SELECT emp.ID, emp.Name, emp.Gender, emp.DOB, dep.Name as DepartmentName FROM Employee emp INNER JOIN Department dep on emp.DeptID = dep.ID

 NOTE: A view that is created based on a single table will also be considered as a complex view provided if the query contains any of the following.

 Distinct.
 Aggregate Function, Group By Clause, having Clause, calculated columns and set operations.

 CREATE VIEW vwAllEmployees4 AS SELECT Gender, Count(*) as TotalEmployee FROM Employee Group BY Gender